Chinese Wikipedia

 The Chinese Wikipedia (中文維基百科 (中文维基百科, Zhōngwén Wéijī Bǎikē)) is the written vernacular Chinese edition of Wikipedia.
 It was created on 11 May 2001.
 It is one of multiple projects supported by the Wikimedia Foundation.

-The Chinese Wikipedia currently has articles (the twelfth-largest Wikipedia), registered users, and active editors, of whom have administrative privileges.

 The Chinese Wikipedia has been blocked in mainland China since May 2015.
 Nonetheless, the Chinese Wikipedia is still one of the top ten most active versions of Wikipedia by number of edits and number of editors, due to contributions from users from Taiwan, Hong Kong, Macau, Singapore, Malaysia, and the Chinese diaspora.
 Readers from Taiwan and Hong Kong contribute most of the page views of the Chinese Wikipedia.

 Despite being censored in mainland China, and as VPNs are normally not allowed to edit Wikipedia, Wikipedia administrators from China have permitted IP block exemption for a select number of mainland users.
 Such users are recruited to change the editorial content on Wikipedia in support of China's viewpoint and/or to support the election of pro-Chinese government administrators on Wikipedia, with the aim of gaining control of Wikipedia as part of the Chinese Communist Party's coordinated efforts to push their preferred narrative on platforms that have respected worldwide credibility.
 There has also been an exodus of volunteer editors leaving Baidu Baike, a domestic competitor beset by problems of self-censorship and commercialization, to join Chinese Wikipedia because the "contributors wanted the privilege of working on a higher-quality internet encyclopedia" that also "carries a great deal of international power".
 Observers have suggested that such moves are not just due to patriotic mainlanders but a "larger structural coordinated strategy the government has to manipulate these platforms" beside Wikipedia, such as Twitter and Facebook.

 The resulting pro-Beijing Wikipedia community, the Wikimedians of Mainland China (WMC), has clashed with Wikipedia editors from Taiwan and Hong Kong, not only over content disputes on Wikipedia articles, but also made death threats against their Wikimedian communities.
 In particular, the WMC has threatened to report Wikipedia editors to Hong Kong's national security police hotline over the disputed article "2019–2020 Hong Kong protests" characterized by edit warring.
 The Foundation's investigation also found that "infiltrators had tried to promote "the aims of China, as interpreted through whatever filters they may bring to bear" and that the WMC had been involved in vote-stacking and manipulation of administrative elections.

 Due to such threats to volunteer safety, as well as the manipulation of administrative elections by Mainland editors, Wikimedia revoked access of seven editors and downgraded the privileges of 12 Mainland-based administrators on 16 September 2021 over "infiltration concerns."
 The affair caused significant controversy on Chinese Wikipedia, and also drew critical commentary from Chinese media, where Wikipedia is rarely discussed.

+Statistics

+Chinese Wikipedia has articles (the twelfth-largest Wikipedia), registered users, and active editors, of whom have administrative privileges.
+In 2016 Chinese Wikipedia had 4.9 billion page views, and in 2026, Chinese Wikipedia ranked eighth in all-time page views.